rickfay/ALBW-Randomizer-Tracker/README.md

 - Author: LemonKong
 - Version:
+    - 2.0.0:
+        - Updated to support the new Z17 Randomizer
+        - Layout Changes:
+            - Removed Ravio/Signs, Shady Guy, and both Triforces
+            - Moved Bracelet, Smooth Gem, and Bow of Light to new spots
+            - Design tweaked to accommodate changes
+        - Logic Updates:
+            - Ravio's Shop is open by default
+            - Shady Guy Trigger is triggered by default
+            - Portals to Lorule are open by default
+            - Bombs are no longer required to collect Maiamai
+                - New Logic added for cases when you do not have Bombs
+            - Fix errors in Bee Boost logic I doubt anyone noticed
+        - Remove several legacy game options no longer relevant to the randomizer
     - 1.1.3:
         - Fix Cucco Minigame check to no longer require Ravio's shop
         - UI Changes: